 What have we done when a staff member or a member of their family has shown symptoms of COVID-19?

-Where possible we have arranged for the staff member, or asked the staff member to arrange, to be tested for coronavirus before returning to work.
+- We have arranged for the staff member, or asked the staff member to arrange, to be tested for the coronavirus before returning to work.
 Staff not to return to work until results have been received and reviewed by line manager.